MichaelPNair/manga-mini-games/README.md

 * Login: You can create a user and login to keep the database keep track of how many unique games you have won in each minigame.
 * Manga Wordle: Play a Wordle like game where you guess the mystery 5 letter word.
 If you correctly guess the word or give up, you will be shown details of a manga that has that word.
 * Guess the Manga: You will have to guess a mystery manga by typing in its title.
 If you get it wrong, you will see what details of the manga you typed match the mystery manga.
 * Manga Doku: You will be presented with a 3x3 grid and will have to enter manga that you believe match the criteria given for each square.
+(Currently not enabled)

 ## About me